 (Free Guide to what to do on death HERE – with free tips on saving money on probate.)

 Before you find the nearest probate registry, why not read the FREE Guide to Probate without a solicitor?
-Even if you do decide to use a solicitor or bank (or you can’t get out of it as they are appointed as executor) you will be better informed.
+Even if you do decide to use our service, a solicitor or bank (or you can’t get out of it as they are appointed as executor) you will be better informed.
 Go here to download the guide.
-You will also receive some helpful guidance on the various things which have to be done, and that guidance may save you a lot of time and money.
+You will also receive some helpful guidance on the various things which have to be done.
+That guidance may save you a lot of time and money.

 (Looking for copies of probated Wills?
-Leeds deal with that but don’t ring them, click the link and download the enquiry form, which is all they will send if you ring them, once you finally get through.
+Leeds deal with that but do not ring them.
+Click the link and download the enquiry form.
+That is all they will send if you ring them, once you finally get through.
 Or apply online HERE – but read the instructions carefully.)

 The London Registry is the senior registry for England and Wales.

 CarlisleAll post and enquiries to Newcastle.
 MiddlesboroughAll post and enquiries to Newcastle.
 GloucesterAll post and enquiries to Oxford.
 CheltenhamClosed.
 WorcesterClosed.
 HerefordClosed.
 Leicester RegistryAll post and enquiries to Oxford.

 Click above to find local District Probate Registry Office contact details.